Aramark: Ohio Department of Rehabilitation and Correction

 Since 2013, numerous Aramark employees providing food services in Ohio prisons have been fired or otherwise disciplined for inappropriate behavior towards prisoners such as sexual relations, letter writing, and smuggling contraband.
 At least 204 Aramark employees have been banned from entering Ohio prisons for such violations.
 On December 1, 2015, inmates working in the kitchen under Aramark management held a strike because they were required to cut meat with pan lids instead of being allowed to use meat slicers.
 An Aramark employee was given a written reprimand over the incident.

 Since the state started using Aramark in 2013, the Ohio Civil Services Employee Association has been trying to regain control of the food services contract.
 A bid submitted by the union in spring of 2015 failed after a state review found it did not properly reflect projected costs.
 Aramark's contract was renewed.
-The head of the union said Aramark “continues to violate their contract every day with food shortages, health and safety violations, bad employee conduct, low food quality.”
+The head of the union said Aramark "continues to violate their contract every day with food shortages, health and safety violations, bad employee conduct, low food quality."
 As of late 2015, the union was pursuing arbitration against the state over this contract.

 In 2014, Aramark was issued two fines totaling $272,200 for contract violations.
 The state offered to credit money spent on additional employee training towards the fines.
 The same year nine Aramark employees were fired for contraband violations and 15 were fired for "security violations."

-In addition to this an inspection conducted by the Ohio State Corrections officials on 30 June 2014 discovered maggots in the Ohio Reformatory for Women in Marysville.
+An inspection conducted by the Ohio State Corrections officials on June 30, 2014 discovered maggots in the Ohio Reformatory for Women in Marysville.
 Similar findings occurred in Michigan and Kansas correctional facilities.

+Cage-free eggs

+In 2017, Aramark committed to sourcing 100% cage-free eggs globally by 2025, responding to pressure from governmental regulations and animal activist groups.